2i2c-org/docs/community-lead/user-policy/sub-processors.md

 ### Identity provider

 The service used to authenticate users when they log in.
 It receives the user identifiers needed to grant access to the hub (e.g., GitHub username or email).
+Generally speaking, the hub _uses_ these providers to authenticate but does not store authentication on the providers, the user or their home institution have a direct relationship with the identity provider.

 Here are a few common ones we use:

 - **GitHub**.
 [Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement)